jundalisay/superb/content/en/research/socrates/protagoras/part-11.md

 'For he who does well is the good man, and he who does ill is the bad.'

 But what sort of doing is good in letters? and what sort of doing makes a man good in letters?
 Clearly the knowing of them.
 And what sort of well-doing makes a man a good physician?
 Clearly the knowledge of the art of healing the sick.
 'But he who does ill is the bad.'

-Now who becomes a bad physician?
-Clearly he who is in the first place a physician, and in the second place a good physician; for he may become a bad one also: but none of us unskilled individuals can by any amount of doing ill become physicians, any more than we can become carpenters or anything of that sort; and he who by doing ill cannot become a physician at all, clearly cannot become a bad physician.
-In like manner the good may become deteriorated by time, or toil, or disease, or other accident (the only real doing ill is to be deprived of knowledge), but the bad man will never become bad, for he is always bad; and if he were to become bad, he must previously have been good.
+Who becomes a bad physician?

+Clearly he who is in the first place a physician, and in the second place a good physician.

+He may become a bad one also: but none of us unskilled individuals can by any amount of doing ill become physicians, any more than we can become carpenters or anything of that sort; and he who by doing ill cannot become a physician at all, clearly cannot become a bad physician.

+In like manner, the good may become deteriorated by time, or toil, or disease, or other accident (the only real doing ill is to be deprived of knowledge), but the bad man will never become bad, for he is always bad.

+If he were to become bad, he must previously have been good.
 Thus the words of the poem tend to show that on the one hand a man cannot be continuously good, but that he may become good and may also become bad; and again that

 'They are the best for the longest time whom the gods love.'

 All this relates to Pittacus, as is further proved by the sequel.
-For he adds:—
+He adds:

 'Therefore I will not throw away my span of life to no purpose in searching after the impossible, hoping in vain to find a perfectly faultless man among those who partake of the fruit of the broad-bosomed earth: if I find him, I will send you word.'